nextgraph-org/nextgraph-rs/helpers/nextgraphweb/README.md

 Read our [getting started guide](https://docs.nextgraph.org/en/getting-started/).

 You need to create a Wallet for yourself, on one of our Public Broker Service Provider.
-Alternativey, you can do everything locally, as [described below](#local-development)
+Alternatively, you can do everything locally, as [described below](#local-development)

 ```
 npm i nextgraphweb